Skip to main content

 • Disability: If you have received Social Security Disability Insurance (SSDI) benefits for 24 consecutive months, you are automatically enrolled in Medicare Parts A and B.

-• ALS (Lou Gehrig's Disease): You are enrolled in Medicare immediately upon receiving SSDI, no waiting period.
+• ALS (Lou Gehrig's Disease): You are enrolled in Medicare immediately upon receiving SSDI, with no waiting period.

 How to Enroll in Medicare: Step by Step